(see this link for more detail on the Tech People Architecture and Agile compensation framework)

 As leaders of technology groups are increasingly being held accountable for higher levels of information and tech management, their performance is being more closely scrutinized.
-Examples include advanced analytics (for making more informed decisions), greater security (against cyber attacks), and capitalizing on fast moving trends such as Blockchain, AI/Machine Language, Neural Networks, Automation, next-gen Internet of Things, Cloud Computing, and a variety of digital innovation solutions.
+Examples include advanced analytics (for making more informed decisions), greater security (against cyber attacks), and capitalizing on fast moving trends such as Blockchain, AI/Machine Language, Robotics, Automation, next-gen Internet of Things, Cloud Computing, and a variety of digital innovation solutions.
 Meanwhile for the CIO the imperative to streamline operations, reduce costs in every possible manner, and ensure compliance with countless regulations must still be met.

 Agile Compensation is Foote Partners' answer to the chaos in paying tech professionals that has been created by the proliferation of technology related job titles and lack of consistency in job definitions and pay practices across the enterprise for the same work performed.